🎙 On the go? Listen to the article through our podcast, Cave Bits!

 One of the most important and manual methods of improving an ecommerce website is making sure it’s optimized for search engines.
 With today’s Search Engine Optimization (SEO) standards, it’s now more important than ever to make sure your website is constantly updated with rich and relevant content, promotes a good user experience (UX), and is optimized to be as error-free as possible.

 Using keywords within your content in a genuine way will also flag your website as a matching result in search engines when users are looking for something specific.
 Search engine optimization is one of the lowest-cost, highest ROI ecommerce marketing strategies you can deploy.
+To make sure eCommerce SEO is effective, you need to track SEO metrics that are important for eCommerce.

 Want more?
 Here’s how to leverage your web analytics tool to get better results from SEO.